vickmuir/Backup/install-backup-client-linux.md

 {:DomainName: data-hd-keyref="APPDomain"}
 {:DomainName: data-hd-keyref="DomainName"}

-# Installing the Backup Client in Linux
+# Installing the backup client in Linux

 Installing the {{site.data.keyword.backup_full}} client on a Linux-based operating system can be done through a series of commands in the shell or the terminal within the OS.
-This procedure outlines the steps that are required to install the {{site.data.keyword.backup_notm}} client on any of the following Linux-based operating systems:
+This procedure outlines the steps that are required to install the client on any of the following Linux-based operating systems:

 - RHEL
 - CentOS
 - CloudLinux

-After you completed the procedure, the automated process registers the Agent service with {{site.data.keyword.backup_notm}} portal, then download and install the files that are needed to run the service.
+After you completed the procedure, the automated process registers the Agent service with {{site.data.keyword.backup_notm}} portal, then downloads and installs the files that are needed to run the service.

 If you purchased {{site.data.keyword.backup_notm}} when you ordered a server through the [{{site.data.keyword.cloud_notm}} catalog](https://{DomainName}/catalog/){:new_window} or the {{site.data.keyword.slportal}}, then the software is automatically installed for you.
 You don't need to use the procedures that are described in this document.
 {:tip}